What is the Hybrid Program?

 What courses do Hybrid students take and how long will it take to complete the MSW program?

 As required for all of our MSW enrollment models, students must complete a minimum of 63 semester credit hours as well as 900 hours of field work and grade requirements in order to meet the MSW degree requirements.
 Hybrid students complete the program in 3 years.
-Students with a BSW can apply for Advanced Standing status and if granted, will complete 38 semester credit hours and 500 hours of field work.
+Students with a BSW can apply for Advanced Standing status and if granted, will complete 38 semester credit hours and 500 hours of field work in approximately 2-2.5 years.

 What is Advanced Standing?